Published: February 2, 2022

 Once you have your ad extensions up and running, the work doesn’t stop there.
 It’s important to keep them fresh, especially for longer campaigns.
 This could include updating your text to fit the season or switching out a sale with a new one.
 Optimization is key if you want your advertising to stay relevant and to see what resonates best with your audience.

 Looking to add an edge to your next search ad campaign?
 We can help.
-Give us a call or fill out the form below.
+Give us a call, or fill out our contact form and let’s chat!